PajamaTime_Hero_1080x607

 That correlates with athenahealth’s recent Physician Healthcare Workforce Enablement Survey, in which female physicians self-reported spending a higher percentage of their EHR time outside of patient appointment hours.
 The survey, conducted biannually across users of varying EHRs, is an important burnout barometer.

-As the number of females continues to outpace males in U.S. medical schools, the importance of determining the reasons why women will likely spend more pajama time documenting – a leading source of frustration in healthcare — is increasingly important to prevent another “Great Resignation.”
+determining the reasons why women will likely spend more pajama time documenting – a leading source of frustration in healthcare — is increasingly important to prevent another “Great Resignation.”
 But despite spending more time in the EHR per patient visit than male clinicians, female clinicians are generally not spending more total hours in the EHR per week (each gender spends an average of 21.6 hours weekly).
 A recent study conducted by Dr. Ishani Ganguli published in the New England Journal of Medicine using athenahealth’s EHR data finds that women spend more time with patients during their workdays, which could mean more after-hours documentation — and lower pay.
 The Brigham & Women’s Hospital physician found that the median male clinician holds 73 encounters weekly and the median female clinician schedules 60 encounters per week.
 In volume-based payment systems, this means female clinicians are being compensated less, despite working just as long or longer.

 The Northeast ranks highest for total documentation hours